 All students and teams with a successful pilot are eligible for the Melissa & Doug Entrepreneurs program (by invitation only following self-nomination), which confers additional funding and opportunities.
 Additionally, Student Founder Program teams are eligible for the Frank Borchardt Undergraduate Prize, the Rasheed Wiggins Prize, and the Dean Yep Prize.

 I&E Undergraduate Certificate Requirements

 Participation in the Student Founder Program can count towards the experiential learning requirements of the I&E Undergraduate Certificate.
 Students can contribute to both the 150hr and 300hr experiential learning requirements by participating in their full set of weekly coaching sessions, completing weekly goals, or completing the Melissa & Doug Entrepreneurs program.

+Ensure you are on our newsletter distribution list to learn when registration opens!
 After registering, you will receive an automated email from Airtable Automations to select your coaching session.
 Space is limited; sessions are available on a first-come, first-served basis, with priority given to previous participants.
-Register by December 15!

 Students at any phase of the innovation process are welcome to register for the Student Founder Program, including those with no background in innovation or entrepreneurship.
 Undergrads, graduate, and professional students are eligible; you can register as an individual or as part of a team.

 Nurture a community of student-innovators and entrepreneurs dedicated to exploring impact through startup ventures.